mfatihaktas/convnet-kafka/kafka/README.md

 - `handle_failed_send`: A callback function to handle failed send.
 It will be called with the `topic`, `key`, `value` that failed to be sent to the kafka broker.

 - `additional_conf`: An optional dictionary input to configure the properties of the kafka producer.
 It can be used to set any of the properties available for producers in [Kafka Python Client](https://docs.confluent.io/clients-confluent-kafka-python/current/overview.html).
-As mentioned in [usage](#usage), this argument can be used to overwrite the `acks` property to `0` or `all`.
+As mentioned in [Usage](#usage), this argument can be used to overwrite the `acks` property to `0` or `all`.
 Note that even if `bootstrap.servers` and `client.id` are set in `additional_conf`, their values are set by the first two inputs: `producer_id` and `bootstrap_servers`.

 ### Inputs to `KafkaConsumer`
 <a name="inputs"></a>